ctrueden/equilibrium/_pages/dossiers/cassandra.md

   profession: SPI admin
 ---

-Mallory’s administrative assistant with a dry sense of humor.
+Mallory's administrative assistant with a dry sense of humor.
 Seems to be a divine caster of some sort, as well as a crafter of magical items.

 * Human female SPI assistant to the chief
 * Shoulder length brown hair